smoo7h/Curtis-Coffee-Machine-Display-And-Email-Notifications/README.md

 # Curtis-Coffee-Machine-Display-And-Email-Notifications

-Using a Raspberry PI and LCD Display, Displays the last coffee brewed and sends an email notification for a Curtis Coffee Machine
+Using a Raspberry PI and LCD Display,

+Displays the last time a coffee was brewed and sends an email notification for a Curtis Coffee Machine

 Parts :